Spectral Library Tool Documentation¶

 - Creating spectral libraries interactively (selecting spectra from an image or using regions of interest) and managing the metadata (developed by HU Berlin)

-- Optimizing spectral libraries with Iterative Endmember Selection, Ear-Masa-Cob or CRES
+- Optimizing spectral libraries with Iterative Endmember Selection, Ear-Masa-Cob, CRES, MUSIC or AMUSES

 - Repository: https://bitbucket.org/kul-reseco/spectral-libraries

 The software has now been developed in the open source environment to encourage further development of the tool.